Hi-Point carbine: Legality

-In 2022, H.R.1808 explicitly mentions "Hi-Point carbine" in Sec2.a.40.H.xii, as a "semiautomatic assault weapon", and subject to the restrictions of the resolution.

 Popularity

-The carbine was listed as the 7th most popular pistol caliber carbine in 2019.
+The carbine was listed as the seventh most popular pistol caliber carbine in 2019.
 Some 28,000 were made and sold in 1998 alone, and it continues to sell well.
 After the success of the 9mm Model 995, the Model 4095 was created in the .40 S&W caliber.
 It shares much of the success of the Model 995.
 The Model 4595TS is a success and shares the popularity of the smaller-caliber versions.

-Hi-Point carbines consistently score high in evaluations run by Gun Tests Magazine.
+Hi-Point carbines consistently scored high in evaluations run by Gun Tests Magazine.

-The Hi-Point Carbine is infamous for being used in the Columbine High School massacre, as Eric Harris used the weapon throughout the massacre.
-The first shots were fired with the Hi-Point Carbine.
+The Hi-Point Carbine was one of the firearms used by Eric Harris during the Columbine High School massacre.